 - Free membership to the gym.

 Honestly, my love for the role is the reason it took me a solid year to write about working there, I didn’t want to leave, but I knew I had to.
 I knew that I couldn’t work as much as I was, maintain Hungry Hobby, and have a marriage.
-With commission pay, I felt like I was constantly in survival mode (regardless of whether I was doing well or not).
+With commission pay, I felt like I was always in survival mode (regardless of whether I was doing well or not).
 As I explained in my recovering from amenorrhea post, I hadn’t had a period in four years.
 There was no way I was getting any better working a commission job in the fitness industry.
 Despite what I knew and what I was teaching my clients, more often than not, my eating was erratic and weird.
-I was always comparing myself to others and trying to live up to the standards of body builders.
+I was always comparing myself to others and trying to live up to the standards of bodybuilders.
 At some point, it all imploded on me.
 I became very very very depressed about six months in.
-I didn’t recognize it as depression at the time, but that’s exactly what it was.
+I didn’t recognize it as depression at the time, but that’s precisely what it was.
 I just thought it was me adapting to sales and my new position, but no, it was full blown depression.
-I slightly improved when we got Nala, because she forced me to come home more often.
-However, she also caused stress, because hello a puppy while working that much.
-Bad idea.
+I slightly improved when we got Nala because she forced me to come home more often.
+However, she also caused stress, because hello a puppy while working that much — bad idea.